github/opensource.guide/docs/roadmap.md

 # Roadmap

-Our vision for the Open Source Handbook is to offer resources to help individuals, communities, and companies sustainably embrace open source.
+Our vision for the Open Source Handbook is to provide a jumping off point for individuals, communities, and companies to sustainably embrace open source.

 ### 2016: Creators